imccausl/calculator/README.md

 In addition to having a playground in which to practice JavaScript, I am also trying my damndest to utilize design patterns such as
 MVC and (right now) PubSub (although I might refactor that logic a little bit as I continue learning about design patterns) in order to keep the code as clean and maintainable as possible.
-Feedback is always welcome on how I might attain this ends better than what my current implementation suggests.
+Feedback is always welcome on how I might attain this end better than what my current implementation suggests.

 Finally, this project is unfinished as of November 20th, 2016 -- it is a work in progress.
 So if you DO try to use it,